lammps/lammps/doc/src/bond_rheo_shell.rst

             *x, y, z* = the center of mass position of the 2 atoms when the bond broke (distance units) *x/ref, y/ref, z/ref* = the initial center of mass position of the 2 atoms (distance units)

-       *overlay/pair* value = *yes* or *no*
-          bonded particles will still interact with pair forces

-       *smooth* value = *yes* or *no*
-          smooths bond forces near the breaking point

-       *normalize* value = *yes* or *no*
-          normalizes bond forces by the reference length

-       *break* value = *yes* or *no*
-          indicates whether bonds break during a run

 Examples
 """"""""

 .. code-block:: LAMMPS

-   bond_style bpm/spring
+   bond_style rheo/shell t/form 10.0
    bond_coeff 1 1.0 0.05 0.1

-   bond_style bpm/spring myfix 1000 time id1 id2
-   dump 1 all local 1000 dump.broken f_myfix[1] f_myfix[2] f_myfix[3]
-   dump_modify 1 write_header no

 Description
 """""""""""

-.. versionadded:: 4May2022
+.. versionadded:: TBD

+The *rheo/shell* bond style is designed to work with :doc:`fix rheo/oxidation <fix_rheo_oxidation>` which creates candidate bonds between eligible surface or near-surface particles.
+When a bond is first created, it computes no forces and starts a timer.
+Forces are not computed until the timer reaches the specified bond formation time and the bond is fully enabled.
+If the two particles move outside of the maximum bond distance or move into the bulk before the timer reaches the formation time, the bond automatically deletes itself.
+Not that this deletion does not generate any broken bond data saved to a *store/local* fix.

+Before bonds are enabled, they are still treated as regular bonds by all other parts of LAMMPS.
+This means they are written to data files and counted in computes such as :doc:`nbond/atom <compute_nbond_atom>`.
+To only count enabled bonds, use the *nbond/shell* attribute in :doc:`compute property/atom/rheo <compute_property_atom_rheo>`.

-The *bpm/spring* bond style computes forces based on deviations from the initial reference state of the two atoms.
-The reference state is stored by each bond when it is first computed in the setup of a run.
-Data is then preserved across run commands and is written to :doc:`binary restart files <restart>` such that restarting the system will not reset the reference state of a bond.
+When enabled, the bond then computes forces based on deviations from the initial reference state of the two atoms much like a BPM style bond (as further discussed in the :doc:`BPM howto page <Howto_bpm>`).
+The reference state is stored by each bond when it is first enabled the setup of a run.
+Data is then preserved across run commands and is written to :doc:`binary restart files <restart>` such that restarting the system will not reset the reference state of a bond or the timer.

-This bond style only applies central-body forces which conserve the translational and rotational degrees of freedom of a bonded set of particles based on a model described by Clemmer and Robbins :ref:`(Clemmer) <fragment-Clemmer>`.
+This bond style is based on a model described in Ref.
+:ref:`(Clemmer) <howto_rheo_clemmer>`.
 The force has a magnitude of

 .. math::

-   F = k (r - r_0) w
+   F = 2 k (r - r_0) + \frac{2 * k}{r_0^2 \epsilon_c^2} (r - r_0)^3

-where :math:`k` is a stiffness, :math:`r` is the current distance and :math:`r_0` is the initial distance between the two particles, and :math:`w` is an optional smoothing factor discussed below.
-Bonds will break at a strain of :math:`\epsilon_c`.
+where :math:`k` is a stiffness, :math:`r` is the current distance and :math:`r_0` is the initial distance between the two particles, and :math:`\epsilon_c` is maximum strain beyond which a bond breaks.
 This is done by setting the bond type to 0 such that forces are no longer computed.

 An additional damping force is applied to the bonded particles.
 This forces is proportional to the difference in the